 A study of commercial advertising applied in various media as water color, tempera, crayons.
 Emphasis on fine lettering.
 Three lectures and two laboratory periods.
+Offered in alternate years.

 333. PENCIL SKETCHING AND WATER COLOR.

 Prerequisite: Art 104.
 Drawing and painting of still life, landscape, the human figure, and abstract composition.
 Principles of perspective.
 Two lectures and three laboratory periods.